Hurricane Fran: Ohio, Michigan, New England, and Canada

 The remnants of Fran brought moderate to heavy rainfall to parts of eastern Ohio, especially along the coast of Lake Erie, as the storm moved through the region.
 A maximum of 6.47 in of rain fell near Elyria in relation to Fran.
 Sustained winds in the state were recorded around 30 mph and gusts reached 60 mph.
 These winds downed numerous trees and power lines, some of which fell on cars and homes.
 Agricultural land and the region sustained significant damage.
 In Cleveland, the city zoo sustained some flood damage and the monkey island was completely inundated.
 In Cuyahoga County at least 90 homes reported basement flooding.
 Widespread street and basement flooding took place across Lorain County, with some areas reporting standing water several days after Fran's passage.
 Throughout Ohio, the remnants of Fran left roughly $40 million in damage and no loss of life.

 Continuing northward, Fran moved into southern Canada on September 7; however, the outer bands of the storm brought some rainfall to extreme eastern Michigan.
 In Port Huron, a state maximum amount of 4.07 in of rain fell during the storm's passage.
 No known flooding or damage took place throughout the state.
 Turning northeast and becoming extratropical, Fran brought scattered rainfall to parts of New England.
 A small area around Boston, Massachusetts received the heaviest rain in the region, peaking at 5.53 in in East Wareham.
 Isolated areas of 1 to 2 in of rain fell across portions of Vermont, New Hampshire and Maine before Fran dissipated over eastern Canada on September 8.
 In nearby southern Canada, the remnants of Fran had little impact in Ontario, other than causing rain delays in a minor t-ball tournament, producing light to moderate rainfall between 1.8 and 2.6 in (45 and 65 mm).

 Aftermath

 The Cape Fear River watershed was devastated by Fran.
 Severe water quality problems persisted for weeks.
 The Northeast Cape Fear river suffered a massive fish kill.
 Sewage treatment plant failures led to millions of gallons of raw and partially treated human sewage to flow into area rivers.
 Dissolved oxygen content fell to nearly zero across the Cape Fear and Northeast Cape Fear Rivers for over three weeks, which led to hypoxia in the Cape Fear estuary for several weeks.
 Ammonium and phosphorus levels increased, with concentrations of phosphorus reaching a 27-year high.

 Retirement

-Because of the damage in North Carolina, the Virginias, and elsewhere in the United States, the name Fran was retired in the spring of 1997, and will never again be used for another Atlantic hurricane.
-It was replaced with Fay in the 2002 season.
+Because of the damage caused by the hurricane, the name Fran was retired in the spring of 1997 by the World Meteorological Organization, and will never again be used for another North Atlantic tropical cyclone.
+It was replaced with Fay for the 2002 season.